 The Canary Islands enjoys year-round sunshine with daily summer temperatures averaging 27°C (81°F), with a high of 30°C (86°F) during the warmest months of July and August.
 The sea water temperature averages 22ºC (72ºF) in summer dropping to 18°C (64°F) in winter.

 For more climate info: Canary Islands Weather Guide…

-The Canary Islands (Islas Canarias) are located in the Atlantic Ocean just 100km (62mi) from the northwest coast of Africa, and around 1100km (683mi) off the Spanish mainland.
+The Canary Islands (Islas Canarias) are a Spanish archipelago located in the Atlantic Ocean just 100km (62mi) from the northwest coast of Africa, and around 1100km (683mi) off the Spanish mainland.

-The Canary Islands have eight airports altogether, with the islands of Gran Canaria, Tenerife, Lanzarote, Fuerteventura and La Palma receive daily flights from Spain, Europe and North Africa, as well as connecting flights from Asia, Australasia and North America.
+The Canary Islands have eight airports altogether, with the islands of Gran Canaria, Tenerife, Lanzarote, Fuerteventura and La Palma receiving daily direct flights from Spain, Europe and North Africa, as well as connecting flights from Asia, Australasia and North America.
 The smaller islands receive daily flights from Tenerife and Gran Canaria.

-By sea, the islands are well serviced by interisland ferries as well as cruise ships, which mainly stop at Las Palmas on Gran Canaria, Santa Cruz de Tenerife and Arrecife on Lanzarote.
+By sea, the Canary Islands are well serviced by fast hydrofoil and jetfoil as well as interisland ferries and cruise ships, which mainly stop at Las Palmas on Gran Canaria, Santa Cruz de Tenerife and Arrecife on Lanzarote.

 Search, compare and book the lowest possible prices on discounted airfares and hotels from our online travel partners.